 This mission—this Work of love—has a two-fold commission.
 The First Commission is “Go you into all the world, and preach the gospel to every creature” (Mark 16:15).
+This will apply much more fully in the second half of Christ’s earthly ministry.
 The Second Commission is to feed the flock of God—to supply each member of God’s Church with spiritual food (John 21:15-17).
 As God’s members are fed, they grow spiritually, allowing them to serve and dedicate themselves more to the great First Commission.

 Fulfilling the First Commission is far more complex today than in the age in which the original apostles lived.
 However, teaching in the information age is also more exciting.
 Vast amounts of knowledge travel at incomprehensible speed.
 Within all this information is the refreshing knowledge of God’s way of life.
 The Restored Church of God is spreading the gospel at a rate and efficiency that the Church has never before seen.
 Great numbers of people can now learn as much as they want, when they want.
 Many millions around the world are learning sound, proven principles, straight from their Bibles, helping them to live happier lives and become better citizens.

 The Restored Church of God is a fountain of true knowledge in a parched world grappling with ever-increasing evils.